 That all said, different fabrics might need a varying number of treatments.
 How to clean white leather shoes might be a totally different experience from how you clean white mesh shoes.
 When learning how to clean white shoes, read the product to make sure it can clean multiple materials.

 Another repellant to try is the Cadillac Select Premium Water Repellent & Stain Protector.
 This eco-friendly, silicone-free spray creates an invisible barrier for your footwear against the elements.
 Hold the bottle about 10 inches from your shoes and spray away.
 Pro tip: give them a good coating, let ‘em dry, then spray them again.
 Sometimes it takes a couple of coats to really seal in the surfaces.

 Things happen.
 No matter what precautions you make take — leaping over mud puddles, pivoting away from dropped wine or cocktail glasses, stepping lightly so that no stain or scuff appears — just as you’re about to walk out the door, you see it.
 A stain, a mark or a smudge that mars the perfection of your white sneakers.
 Other people won’t even notice, but you’ll know it’s there.
 You don’t have to immediately take them off and toss them in the wash.
+That’s not how to clean white shoes in this situation!
 There are products that will make those annoying blots vanish.